Psychological related emergencies should call 9-1-1.

 Please understand that, according to federal and state law, we cannot reveal information about the individual, including whether or not they have scheduled or attended an appointment, unless they provide written permission.

 In certain circumstances, Student Life administrative staff will contact a parent or other emergency contact directly.
 These circumstances may include, but are not limited to:

 Students who are not experiencing a crisis situation but who may be experiencing some level of psychological and/or emotional distress are encouraged to contact Counseling Services at (336) 278-7280 during regular business hours to arrange a meeting with a counselor.
 Students who are not experiencing an emergency or crisis may also access our Mental Health Online Screening tool.
 This tool will help direct students to resources.

 More information about accessing emergency response resources after hours may be found at The Student Life Emergency Response System or by calling Campus Safety and Police at (336) 278-5555.

 Student Concerns Outreach: While Counseling Services staff are happy to discuss our services with you and provide some tips on how to encourage your student to make an appointment, due to confidentiality we generally do not reach out to students.
 If you are concerned about the well-being of your student (e.g., poor academic performance, missing classes, not connected socially, etc.), it may be helpful to reach out to Student Concerns Outreach to share your concerns.
-Your may contact the Coordinator for Student Concerns Outreach at 336-278-7291 or email@example.com to express your concerns.
+Your may contact the Coordinator for Student Concerns Outreach at 336-278-7291, email@example.com, or by submitting an online report to express your concern(s).
 The matter will be referred to a member of the Student Concerns and Threat Assessment Team for follow-up.